Last updated: September 6th, 2023

 [DPR] – Damper Effect

-Adjusts the simulator’s dampings settings to mop up any remaining vibrations.
-Your natural damper settings ought to be enough for this so I leave it untouched at 100%
+Adjusts the simulator’s damping settings to mop up any remaining vibrations.
+I leave this untouched at 100%

 [SHO] – Vibration Strength